Steve Cookson (politician)

 Prior to being elected to the Missouri House of Representatives, Cookson worked in education for three decades.
 He served as a coach, teacher, principal and superintendent before his retirement in 2010.
 Cookson was elected to the Missouri House of Representatives in November 2010, serving the citizens of District 153.

-Cookson is running for the Missouri Senate in the 2020 general election for Missouri's 25th Senate District.
+Cookson ran for the Missouri Senate in the 2020 general election for Missouri's 25th Senate District.

 Early life, education, and career

-Steve Cookson was born on June 26, 1958 in Dallas, Texas.
+Steve Cookson was born on June 26, 1958, in Dallas, Texas.
 After spending the first year of his life in Dallas, the Cookson family moved to Puxico, Missouri.
 He was born into a family of educators, and his family relocated often in his early years.
-Steve’s father, legendary basketball coach Carroll Cookson, moved to Advance, Missouri in 1966.
+Steve’s father, legendary basketball coach Carroll Cookson, moved to Advance, Missouri, in 1966.
 Steve had a front row seat as his father gradually built one of the most storied high school basketball programs in the State of Missouri.

 Upon graduation with honors from Advance High School in 1976, Steve enrolled in Three Rivers College in Poplar Bluff, Missouri.
 During his time there, Steve played on the basketball squad for legendary Coach Gene Bess.

 After graduating from Three Rivers in 1978, Steve furthered his education at College of the Ozarks in Point Lookout, Missouri.
 He graduated in 1980 with dual degrees in Physical Education and Biology.

 Steve started his career in 1981 teaching junior high in the Southwest R-5 School District in Washburn, Missouri.
 Steve taught a variety of subjects throughout his career, and also served as a basketball coach.
 He was named superintendent of the Naylor R-11 School District in 2001, and finished his career out with retirement in May 2010.

 Missouri House of Representatives

 Elections

 On November 2, 2010, Cookson was elected to represent the citizens of District 153 in the Missouri House of Representatives.
 District 153 consists of areas in Butler, Ripley, Carter and Wayne counties.
-He was sworn-in on January 5, 2011.
+He was sworn in on January 5, 2011.
 Cookson served on various committees throughout the 2011-2018 legislative sessions.
-In part to his lengthy background in education, he was appointed as Chair of both the Elementary and Secondary Education Committee, as well as the Higher Education Committee.
+In part to his lengthy background in education, he was appointed as chair of both the Elementary and Secondary Education Committee, as well as the Higher Education Committee.